npbauman/QDK_TOOLS/README.md

 INSTALL
 *******
-You will need t download the singularity:
+You will need to download the singularity:

 	wget https://www.dropbox.com/s/rp8w7xzaku2ysf0/qdk.sif